JasonKreinSandBox/ActionTargetProjects/README.md

 The build file was made on a cross platform (windows) and will make a linux executable file called main-linux Once the main-linux file is run, open a browser to http://localhost:8080/events to view the returned results.

+TODOs:
+    Impliment robust ICMP function to include use of port flag as basic ping doesn't include port handling Create unit tests to validate functions and enhance error handling Fix client side html and beautify index.html to make returned data more readable Setup and configure linux environment to test build file